solid/solid-prep/src/sections/data-model.md

 <dl>

   <dt id="notification-property-id"><code>*id* &lt;rdfs:subject></code>
-  <dd> an unique identifier for a notification.
+  <dd> a unique identifier for a notification.

   <dt id="notification-property-type"><code>*as:type* &lt;as:Activity></code>
   <dd> the [[ACTIVITYSTREAMS-VOCABULARY#activity-types|type of activity]] that triggered the notification.